 Students learn how to operate basic Microsoft Excel for various needs in a medical practice.
 They create tables, apply formulas for basic calculations and represent data in the form of charts.

 Anatomy I and II

 Students become familiarized with the tools used in the exam room and the protocol that is followed.
-Student also learn how to prepare a patient based on the type of examination to be performed.
+Students also learn how to prepare a patient based on the type of examination to be performed.
 Assisting the doctor during physical examinations; preparing the patient, gathering medical history and taking vital signs.
-Examination protocol.

 Dermatology and Gastroenterology (Nutrition)

 Students will learn the importance of dermal integrity.
 They will have an overall understanding of pressure ulcers as one of the most common problems for bedridden or partially immobile patients.
 Students will be able to identify common pressure points to prevent ulcers from developing in patients.
 Follow up treatment at home for these will also be addressed.
 Procedures for bathing, oral hygiene, and grooming will be practiced in the skills lab.

 They will also learn the importance of nutrition and be taught an overview of the digestive system and information that will equip them to meet their patient’s or client’s nutritional goals and restrictions.
 Special diets, proper eating habits, caloric understanding and common problems of the digestive system are explored.
 Proper feeding technique will be practiced hands on.

 How blood labs are performed and the responsibilities of the medical assistant.
 How blood cells are used in diagnosis diseases.
 Drawing blood.
 Understanding disorders of the Integumentary system (skin), diagnostic procedures, bandaging.

 Anatomy and Physiology of the urinary system; diagnostic uses of urinalysis.
 Problems relating to elimination such as hemorrhoids will also be covered.
 Incontinence will be addressed through procedures carried out through hands on practice.